 I was so oblivious to the state of the world in those days, I had no idea what was really going on.
 My mother raised me to be “color blind.”
 I had no concept of racial tension or bigotry.
 To my credit, I experienced people, not color.
 I still do.
 Thanks, Mom.

 Now, my dad was a different story.
-Raised in a small town in Oklahoma during the 1930s, he joined the Navy when the United States entered WWII.
+Raised in a small town in Oklahoma during the 1930s, he joined the Navy during WWII.
 He had bigotry tied up in a big bright box with a self-righteous bow on top.
 He hated everyone who wasn’t white, middle-class, American, and Protestant.
-The Protestant always confused me since he was not religious at all and often commented that the ceiling would collapse in any church he stepped into.
+The Protestant part always confused me because he was’t religious at all and often commented that the ceiling would collapse in any church he stepped into.
 Still, Catholics and Jews were satan’s spawn in his little locked-up-tight mind.
 He used colorful language to denigrate anyone who didn’t fit his profile of “okayness.”

-Something—God, angel, or great-grampa in “heaven” told me to ask the guy waving the shotgon if he knew Artie.
-He pointed the weapon at us and shouted, “I’ll gotta kill ya . . .”
+Something—God, angel, or great-grampa in “heaven” told me to ask the guy waving the shotgun, if he knew Artie.
+He pointed the weapon at us and shouted, “I gotta kill ya—”

 I blurted out with false confidence, “Hey, I know Artie.
 You know him?
 He’s a good friend of mine.”
 It was true that I knew Artie.
 We hung out together sometimes.
 He was a good kid who acted bad.
 Charismatic.
 Natural leader.
 He liked me.
 He let me iron his Pendleton shirt.
 Oh, swoon.

-The crazy guy with the shotgun lowered the barrel to the ground and looked at me.
+The crazy guy with the shotgun lowered the barrel and stared at me.
 “Yeah!
 Artie’s cool, man.”
-He peered at his partner for agreement.
+He glanced at his partner for agreement.
 “You know Artie?
 I don’t hurt no friends uh Artie.”

 He nodded and gestured as if to say, “get outta here.”
 We all turned and walked away.
 Nice and easy.
-As soon as we were out of sight, we ran.
+As soon as we were out of sight, we ran like scared rabbits.

-I didn’t tell my parents.
+I didn’t tell my parents about this incident.
 Not that I was afraid to.
 It just didn’t occur to me.

-I didn’t think about guns after that until one night, when I was in my early twenties.
-I was in my favorite nightclub, dancing my little Vodka Collins-filled heart out to loud Three Dog Night and psychedelic lights.
+I didn’t think about guns for a long time.
+One night when I was twenty-something, I was in my favorite nightclub, dancing my little Vodka Collins-filled heart out to blaring Three Dog Night and psychedelic lights.
 Someone I occasionally saw “socially” ran into the club.
 He was a manager at the local Pep Boys Auto Parts and had a bit of a shady reputation.

 Herding me into a corner, he begged me to hide his pistol in my purse.
 I said, “Sure.”
 Remember, I told you I was stupidly short-sighted and unafraid.
 I didn’t even blink or ask why or what happened.

-Nothing bad came of it, and at the end of the night/morning, he took his pistol back and a group of us went for a burger and fries at the Santa Monica open-forever-for-drunks-and-partiers burger place.
+Fortunately, nothing bad came of it, and at the end of the night/morning, he took his pistol back and left.
+Afterward, I joined a group of equally sizzled friends for a burger and fries at the Broken Drum in Santa Monica, an open-forever-for-drunks-and-partiers restaurant.

-I never found out what the whole thing was all about.
-Or, he might have told me and it went right into the pickled part of my brain to be lost forever.
+I never found out what the whole “hold my gun” thing with Artie was all about.
+Or, he might have told me, but it had gone right into the pickled part of my brain to be lost forever.

-A few years and two divorces later, I married Lee, hubby number three.
+A few years and two divorces after that, I married Lee, hubby number three.
 We shared a love of antique firearms.
-We would go to the reddest of neck gun shows in Texas, with their Confederate flags flying and kicker music playing.
+We would go to the reddest-of-neck gun shows in Texas, with their Confederate flags flying and kicker music playing.
 Toothpick-sucking guys in cowboy hats, beards, and scars would proudly show their wares.

 We loved flintlocks and black powder.
-So we had an arsenal that could hold off any 18th century army that dared to march into our town.
-It’s a wonder that any battle was ever won with those things.
+So we acquired an arsenal that could hold off any 18th century army that dared to march into our town.
+It’s a wonder any battle was ever won with black powder weapons.
 They are complicated, time-consuming, and dangerous to load or shoot.
 Plus most of them couldn’t hit the broad side of a barn with any accuracy.

 One of my fondest memories is when Lee bought a replica of Napoleon’s cannon.
 Unfortunately, in Houston, Texas, we found no place to fire such a monster.
 Go figure, in the gun capital of America, there was no suitable place to shoot a cannon.
 So when we went to visit Mom and Step-Dad in the dusty hills of Southern California, Napoleon went with us.

 Mom had forty acres of wilderness, dirt roads, and hills to play in.
 The canon came to life.
 KABOOM!
 It was aimed at a target on the side of a hill.
 Target safe.
-Hill, not so much.
-In fact, it was nearly leveled after Step-Dad and Lee played with Napoleon all day.
+Hill, not so much—it was nearly leveled after Step-Dad and Lee had played with Napoleon all day.
 I’m sure every rabbit on the property was duly deafened.

 The closest I ever came to an untimely death by murder was when I lived with a psychopath.
 Again, making major life decisions with no thought of danger or consequence.
 Talk about being one pinata short of a fiesta.

-We lived in Santa Monica.
+Robert-the-Strange and I lived in Santa Monica.
 He had a corporate job.
 I stayed home.
-It was good at first, but after a few months, he grew increasingly paranoid and was what I recognized from my college education as “nuts.”
-He tried to control my every move and thought, was insanely jealous of any man or woman who was friendly to me.
+It was good at first, but after a few months, he grew increasingly paranoid and was, from what I remembered of my college education, “a lunatic.”
+He tried to control my every move and thought, was insanely jealous of any man or woman friendly to me.
 This was a textbook case of nutsoid.

 One night, after a huge argument, he told me to get out.
 I think he expected me to beg or cry, or do something that would feed his Godzilla-sized ego.
 I didn’t.

-I went into the bedroom, packed a suitcase.
+I casually went into the bedroom and packed a suitcase.

-I wasn’t afraid, but my mind raced as I searched for ways to get out of there.
+I wasn’t afraid, but my mind raced as I searched for ways to get out of there without holes in my body.
 I agreed with him and said something like, “I’ll just go and unpack.”
 I went back into the bedroom and quietly called a friend.
 I told her what was happening and asked her to come and get me.

 I don’t remember what I said to stall him.
 I kept talking while I slowly positioned myself closer to the open side of the door but still out of his arm’s reach.
 I was going to make a break for it if I could.